Top 5 This Week

 1. Cottesloe and Swanbourne: The Gold Standard

 Cottesloe’s position as Perth’s most coveted suburb derives from a combination that is difficult to replicate anywhere in Australia: a world-class beach (the Cottesloe Beach sunset is Perth’s most iconic ritual), a village-scale commercial strip (the Cottesloe Hotel, Napoleon Street cafés, the local IGA), heritage housing stock ranging from original limestone-and-timber cottages to architect-designed contemporary homes, and a suburb-scale community that manages to feel local despite its premium status.
-Swanbourne, immediately north, offers the same Indian Ocean access with a quieter, more residential character and the naturist beach at Swanbourne that has been a Perth institution for decades.
-Cottesloe Golf Course and the Cottesloe Civic Centre complete the picture.
-Median house prices AUD $2.5M–$4.0M+ for the best streets; the entry point for a renovated cottage within walking distance of the beach is AUD $2.0M+.
+Swanbourne, immediately north, offers the same Indian Ocean access in a quieter, more residential setting, along with the naturist beach that has been a Perth institution for decades.
+Cottesloe Golf Course and the Cottesloe Civic Centre round out the picture.
+Expect the best streets to run AUD $2.5M–$4.0M+; a renovated cottage within walking distance of the beach starts around AUD $2.0M.

 2. Mount Hawthorn and Leederville: The Inner-North Village

-Mount Hawthorn and adjacent Leederville represent Perth’s most complete inner-urban neighbourhood — the Oxford Street (Leederville) and Scarborough Beach Road (Mount Hawthorn) commercial strips combine the café culture, independent restaurants, and creative economy businesses that make Melbourne’s inner suburbs distinctive, with the added advantage of Perth’s climate and a housing stock of character Federation and Californian Bungalow homes that have attracted a community of young professionals and families who value walkability and neighbourhood character equally.
-The proximity to the CBD (4–5km), the Perth-to-Joondalup cycling route connectivity, and the Leederville Oval community precinct make this Perth’s most functionally complete inner neighbourhood for car-free or car-light living.
-Median house prices AUD $1.1M–$1.6M.
+Mount Hawthorn and adjacent Leederville represent Perth’s most complete inner-urban neighbourhood — the Oxford Street (Leederville) and Scarborough Beach Road (Mount Hawthorn) commercial strips combine the café culture, independent restaurants, and creative economy businesses that make Melbourne’s inner suburbs distinctive, with the added advantage of Perth’s climate and a housing stock of period Federation and Californian Bungalow homes that have attracted young professionals and families who value walkability and neighbourhood feel in equal measure.
+The proximity to the CBD (4–5km), the Perth-to-Joondalup cycling route connectivity, and the Leederville Oval community precinct make this the city’s most functionally complete inner neighbourhood for car-free or car-light living.
+Houses here typically sell for AUD $1.1M–$1.6M.

 Fremantle Western Australia heritage port architecture cappuccino strip South Terrace